Unit 3 | Refining Digital Learning Resources and Reflecting on the Process

 Consider the user of the digital resource you have designed.
 Based on your needs analysis, what might the user (whether learners or a facilitator) want to know about your motives for designing the resource?
 What might they want to know about their choices in how they use the resource?
 What about optional or supplemental choices to further the learning past the resource itself?

 For this part of your final assignment, you can and should use your creativity to provide support materials that suit your users best.
 They may prefer a video or an infographic, a guide with a table of contents, or a pre- and post-learning experience survey that helps them know whether they achieved the learning outcomes, or helped you solve an explicitly stated problem of practice.
 Your guide can be a combination of these things.

 Create a draft Guide and test it with your Users (the same group with whom you partnered to explore your preliminary Empathy method).
 You may gain some valuable additional insight to finalize your resource.
-If Users are not available, please connect with one or more course peers to provide you with feedback.
+If Users are not available, please connect with one or more course peers to provide you with feedback in the in Unit 3 – Feedback Discussion Forum.
 Refine your guide as appropriate.

 Using all the tools and processes you have practiced in the multi-stage process of developing your digital learning resource, finalize and submit Assignment 4 according to the rubric provided.
 Participate in a one-on-one consultation with your faculty member to confirm ideas and discuss options as you complete the building phase of your design.